 Besides this, I have been participating in many other communities through events, from being a session host, volunteer, attendee, or speaker, like in PyCon Argentina, PyLatam, Python Brasil, etc.

 The goals of my candidacy focus on four main ideas:

 Many people in the PSF have been doing their best to reach communities all over the world, but still, it’s an important pending task that the PSF has.
 I will join current efforts and start new ones to make the PSF a globally recognized institution, prioritizing communities and countries that are not aware of all the help they can get from the PSF.

 The ideas, activities, projects, etc will be properly documented so other communities that share a common language would be able to replicate them.

-I firmly believe that the duties of being a PSF Director will blend perfectly with the current activities I'm involved.
+I firmly believe that the duties of being a PSF Director will blend perfectly with the current activities I'm involved in.

-With every little action, I’m trying to show everyone how important is to be actively involved in the Python community, and the fulfillment you can get with helping and connecting people.
-My /evil/ plan is to motivate people to be more involved in the many initiatives we have, both locally and globally, so we can all together improve Python everyday.
+With every little action, I’m trying to show everyone how important is to be actively involved in the Python community, and the fulfillment you can get from helping and connecting people.
+My /evil/ plan is to motivate people to be more involved in the many initiatives we have, both locally and globally, so we can altogether improve Python every day.